iainurquhart/global_fields/README.md

 ### Installing/Usage

+Install the module, and then add the following lines to your config:

+	$config['global_fields_tab_name'] = 'Global Fields';
+	$config['global_field_ids'] = array(4,5,6);

-Install the module, and then update the $field_ids array at the top of tab.global_fields.php to include all the field_ids you want to appear globally.
+'global_field_ids' is an array of the field_ids you want to make global.

+In the example above, we're setting field_id_4, field_id_5 and field_id_6 to be global.

+'global_fields_tab_name' is the label which is applied to the tab, the default is 'Global Fields'

-You can hide the tab and it's fields for any channel via publish layouts.
+You can hide the tab and it's fields for any channel they are not required via publish layouts.

 #### Tested Fieldtypes